Anonymous1157/sunset-repo/README.md

 ## Adding this overlay to your system

-**UPDATE**: This repo has been added to the global list of Gentoo repositories!
 You can add it automagically with [eselect-repository](https://wiki.gentoo.org/wiki/Eselect/Repository):

 ```
 eselect repository enable sunset-repo